egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 **16.** MPE (Most Probable Explanation) vs. MAP (Maximum A Posteriori)

 * i.
 How do MPE and MAP differ?

+...

 * ii.
 Give an example of when they would produce different results.

+...

+**17.** Suppose you want to build a model to predict the price of a stock in the next 8 hours and that the predicted price should never be off more than 10% from the actual price.
+Which metric would you use?

+I was aware of MAPE but I haven't use before to be honest.
+Let's look at it's definition:

+The mean absolute percentage error (MAPE), also known as mean absolute percentage deviation (MAPD), is a measure of prediction accuracy of a forecasting method in statistics.
+It usually expresses the **accuracy as a ratio** defined by the formula...(ref: https://en.wikipedia.org/wiki/Mean_absolute_percentage_error).
+Since what we are interested in is also percentage(ratio), using MAPE is the best choice.